 Civil engineering and surveying are the largest fields of engineering in Oregon and the nation.
 Virtually all construction and development projects require the services of civil engineers and surveyors.
 The AAS program provides a broad-based education, which provides UCC graduates with multiple career pathways.
 Employees that are able to work as both an engineering technician and surveying technician are a valuable asset to many employers.
 In addition, the problem-solving skills developed in the program apply to other branches of engineering, and many UCC graduates are employed in other engineering-related fields.

-Average beginning salaries for engineering and surveying technicians are in the range of $13.50 to $18.50 per hour, depending on experience and other factors.
+Average beginning salaries for Surveying Technicians and Civil Engineering Technicians are in the range of $13.50 to $18.50 per hour, depending on experience and other factors.
 Demand for trained workers in this field is related to the amount of construction and development occurring in the area.
 If you are interested in this field, you should be prepared to consider relocating to gain initial experience, as these are high-demand skills in locations where significant development is occurring.

 Go to www.qualityinfo.org for additional information.